honeycombio/terraform-provider-honeycombio/docs/resources/environment.md

 Creates a Honeycomb Environment.

--> **NOTE** This resource requires the provider be configured with a Management Key with `environments:write` in the configured scopes.
+-> This resource requires the provider be configured with a Management Key with `environments:write` in the configured scopes.

 ## Example Usage